logbasem/Software_Engineering/README.md

 * MySQL

 ## To Run
+_Instructions on how to start the web server and how to access it.
+Include how to run automated and manual tests after committing changes_
 ## Editing Instructions
 * To access this repository locally, you can take the repository url and clone this repo by entering the following command in the desired repository: